Amulassano/Windowing/README.md

 The windows are put in the table in a sequetial way: the very first row will have the first avaiable window and so on.<br>
 The maximum number of windows that can coexist at the same moment is given by the dimension of the table.<br>
 When a window is put in the last row of the table, the next one will be put as first of the table contiguously; we have four indicators that help us:
-<ul><li>M: it indicates the position of the first row in tha table with an active window;</li>
+<ul><li>M*: it indicates the position of the first row in tha table with an active window;</li>
-<li>N: it indicates the position of the next row in the table where to put in the window; </li>
+<li>N*: it indicates the position of the next row in the table where to put in the window; </li>
         <li>count: it indicates the numbers of all the windows passed since the beginning;</li>
         <li>c: it indicates the very first closure.</li></ul><br>
-Both of the values will start form zero once reached the maximum size of the table.
+*Both of the values will start form zero once reached the maximum size of the table.

 ### Main components
 <ul>